vasilakisfil/Introspected-REST/README.md

 We will use the term MicroType's metadata to denote a response containing the metadata of a MicroType's semantics.

+The types of metadata depend on the Media Type's capabilities.
+Thus, the following could be considered as metadata but an Introspected REST API doesn't require all of them.
+Actually an Introspected REST doesn't require anything.
+It is up to the needs of the API designer to add the Introspected information.
+There are 3 types of meta-data a resource could have:
+  * For the expected request object:
+    * Media Type's metadata, like pagination, querying language etc
+    * structural information of the object, data types of the object's attributes and description for each resource and attribute, targeted to humans (SDT&D)
+  * For the returned response object:
+    * links, for linking other resources
+    * actions, for manipulating the resource
+    * structural information of the object, data types of the object's attributes and description for each resource and attribute, targeted to humans (SDT&D)
+    *

 #### 9.2.1.
 MicroTypes in HTTP
 The Content-Type header is limited up to 128 characters so we might need another header for that.
 Content-Type could describe the overall Media Type while Foo header could describe sub-media-types used to produce that Media Type.